The 10 Best Plex Plugins for Power Users

 If you’re a casual user, Plex will virtually work straight out of the box.
-You just need to spend a litte time learning how to set up Plex and add your media.
+You just need to spend a little time learning how to set up Plex and add your media.

 But after you’ve used Plex for a while, you might notice a missing feature, or wish for some extra functionality.
 Which is where third-party plugins come into play.

 There are hundreds of Plex addons out there; many of them aren’t worth your time.
 But some are absolute must-haves.

 If you’d like to know which third-party Plex tools can turn you into to a power user, keep reading.